ZSamuels28/Taxi-AWS-ContentRepo/README.md

 10. Test out the API by going to **Configuration**, grabbing the API Endpoint for get-objects, and putting it directly into a browser (or clicking on it).
 If you have objects in your S3 bucket, this should return a response.
 From there you can test get-object-url by grabbing an ETag from the get-objects, and testing with the URL https://[AWS-API-URL]/[DeploymentStage]/get-object-url?ETag=[ETag]

+11. If you would like to add an authorizer via a lambda function to this API in order to secure it, please see the following video: https://www.youtube.com/watch?v=al5I9v5Y-kA

-11. Now we can begin the configuration within Taxi.
+12. Now we can begin the configuration within Taxi.

 ## ResourceSpace